EU Taxonomy and its Implementation at Vossloh

 With regard to the “transition to a circular economy” environmental goal, Vossloh products meet long durability and longevity requirements, as most components are designed for a particularly long service life and can be recycled and reused at the end of their useful life.
 In addition, the Lifecycle Solution division’s service portfolio extends the service life of rails and switches.

 Vossloh also complies with the EU environmental goal of “preventing and reducing environmental pollution.”
-In addition, a large number of Vossloh products and services contribute to the reduction of track noise and vibrations (see also the “Track noise reduction” section on page 88).
+A large number of Vossloh products and services contribute to the reduction of track noise and vibrations (see also the “Track-related noise and vibrations” section on page 87).

 Regarding the EU “Protect and restore biodiversity and ecosystems” environmental objective, environmental impact assessments (EIA) and comparable reviews are conducted by Vossloh where such a requirement exists.
 Vossloh is generally not subject to the EIA obligation when manufacturing products.
 Finally, by boosting track availability and enabling greater traffic through this land use, Vossloh is helping to minimize the land required for the construction of rail infrastructure, thereby contributing to the preservation of biodiversity.

 Information on compliance with the minimum requirements regarding occupational safety and human rights can be found on pages 89 et seq. and 98 et seq. in this report.

 Based on this approach and the above assumptions and estimates, the Vossloh Group’s taxonomy-eligible and taxonomy-aligned sales revenues, CapEx, and OpEx are as follows:

 eligible (in € million / as a %)